Repeat or revenge: Alabama vs. Georgia, again, for CFP title

 “We’ve got a lot of things to fix,” Georgia coach Kirby Smart said after the Orange Bowl.
 “We got to fix some of them over the break.
 They got about a five-, six-hour head start on us.
 We’ve got to get back and get to work for what is a really good football team.”

-Due respect to Michigan, by then, it was clear: The All-SEC rematch was happening.
+With all due respect to Michigan, by then, it was clear: The All-SEC rematch was happening.
 The first CFP title game saw Ohio State defeating Oregon.
-All seven editions since have featured at least one SEC team – Alabama six times, LSU once, and now Georgia twice.
+All seven editions since have featured at least one SEC team — Alabama six times, LSU once and now Georgia twice.

+“Well, the team has an opportunity to win the national championship,” Saban said Saturday in an appearance on ESPN’s “College GameDay.”
+“So you expect to play a good team.
+We’re still probably going to be underdogs in the game, I would assume.
+Georgia played an outstanding game last night.
+The part that I saw against Michigan, they were dominant.”

 Alabama has gone 3-2 in its previous CFP title game appearances, alternating wins and losses every time.
 Nobody in the CFP era has won back-to-back titles; Alabama is 0-2 in its opportunities to do so, and Clemson also lost when it had a bid for consecutive CFP crowns.